PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/fetch-quest.md

 In this tutorial, we will create a "fetch quest" — a common game scenario where the player must obtain one or more objects and deliver them to a specific character or location before proceeding with the story.

 We will create a quest in which the player will have to get a key from a rock to unlock a door.
-Along the way, we'll combine map events, event groups, dialogs, and conditional branching.
+Along the way, we'll combine map events, event groups, dialogues, and conditional branching.

 First, we’ll set up the maps and game assets.
 Then we’ll go through adding the group events.
 Finally we’ll put it all together within the map’s starting events.